-With emergency medical services expanding in Florida and nationally, as well as the increase in the number of older people in the U.S., opportunities in this exciting field will continue to grow.
+With emergency medical services expanding in Florida and nationally, opportunities in this exciting field will continue to grow.
 City College’s comprehensive EMS training, which includes both Emergency Medical Technician and Paramedic courses, prepares students for successful careers in this profession.

 Emergency Medical Technicians (EMT) and Paramedics are in high demand.

 Specialized courses provide hands-on knowledge of anatomy and physiology, how to treat injuries, administering IVs, assessing patient status, bleeding control and other techniques.
 Students also learn how to maintain patience under pressure and develop a professional attitude.

 You’ll gain valuable real-world training in emergency medical services during EMT and Paramedic clinical externships at select trauma centers in Florida, as well as at local fire rescue departments and ambulance services.

 Upon completion of the 27-month program, which is offered at our five campuses in Florida, you will have the expertise to work as a team member at organizations including fire rescue services, trauma centers, private ambulance companies and law enforcement organizations.
 The objective of the program is to prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Emergency Medical Technician-Basic, and/or First Responder levels.